The Caber Toss at the Celtic Games in St. Augustine

 From Philadelphia, Jamison plays Irish music with a modern twist and elements of rock, hip-hop, pop, and reggae.
 When Jamison plays, everyone dances.

 The name refers to the seven original Celtic nations of Scotland, Ireland, Wales, Cornwall, Galicia, the Isle of Man, and Brittany.
 The band got its start in 1993 in New York City with a standard line-up of drums, guitars, and bass.
-Over the years, Seven Nations has gained fame with tours in Europe and Canada and performances on PBS and CNN.
-Seven Nations will perform on Sunday only.
+2024 marks their 30th anniversary at the St. Augustine Celtic Festival.

 This Celtic band from Columbia, South Carolina honors Celtic heritage in their own, creative, high-energy style.
 This family-focused band includes siblings Kyle and Laurel MacCallum, as well as spouses Kelly and Greg Vance, plus Ben Campbell and Worth Lewllen.